Hi, I'm Anna!

 These days I’m amazed to say that my life seems quite a lot like that artist’s whose About page I was inspired by all that time ago!

-But I can say that I love it.
+And...
+I love it.

 If I can help you have your own: “if she can-I-can” moment by providing inspiration and clear tuition, I would be honoured.